CenterForOpenScience/Policies-and-Procedures/index.md

 ------------------

 COS is committed to full compliance with the provisions of the Americans with Disabilities Act.
 The COS provides a safe and healthy work environment.
 Reasonable working accommodations are offered to fulfill organizational performance expectations.
 In some cases, due to health-related or physical conditions, a staff member may be unable to meet standard expectations in the existing working conditions.
 COS will make every reasonable effort to accommodate specific health problems or physical restrictions by fashioning a safe and productive work environment.
 These situations will be considered on a case-by-case basis.

+## Religious Accommodations

+COS respects the religious beliefs and practices of all employees and will make, on request, an accommodation for such observances when a reasonable accommodation is available that does not create an undue hardship on the company’s business.
+A copy of the Religious Accommodations Policy can be found [here](https://docs.google.com/document/d/e/2PACX-1vT60-9BZlEbShKQs94BFU7VDBFfxX1JzVUqM6_0VTidp1s2S3F_vs4OpFSdWrDW0t35Ro-YugxQNv_V/pub).

 General Criteria for Hiring Selection
 ------------------